tetr-git/internaltwo/README.md

+# Internal2 WebDevelopment Course HTW

+First example project with react for a university course ->A lot of spaghetti code<-

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).